Q: What is Amazon Neptune?

 Q: How do I scale the compute resources associated with my Amazon Neptune DB Instance?

-You can scale the compute resources allocated to your DB Instance in the AWS Management Console by selecting the desired DB Instance and clicking the Modify button.
+You can scale the compute resources allocated to your DB Instance in the Amazon Web Services Management Console by selecting the desired DB Instance and clicking the Modify button.
 Memory and CPU resources are modified by changing your DB Instance class.

 When you modify your DB Instance class, your requested changes will be applied during your specified maintenance window.
 Alternatively, you can use the "Apply Immediately" flag to apply your scaling requests immediately.
 Both of these options will have an availability impact for a few minutes as the scaling operation is performed.
 Bear in mind that any other pending system changes will also be applied.